purvitrivedi/project-one/README.md

       }

-They also had their own movement restrictions based on their shapes.
+They also had their own methods to achieve movement restrictions based on their shape's position.

 An example: